vatsShivam/EnginnnerBabu/README.md

 }
+and than we will run json-server --watch db.json --port 3004 our database server will be started on http://localhost:3004/users and  the login credentail for super user is  let admin_cred = {
+    email: "admin@admin.com",
+    password: 1234,
+  };
-and than we will run json-server --watch db.json --port 3004 our database server will be started on http://localhost:3004/users and we will use this json server for data manegement of this application and for frontend just clone the repo and do npm i and than npm start and the / route is for superadmin  and /admin/dashboard is where admin can create users and after succcesfull creation of user it will redirect to admin/table where all the users are listed and the pagination is also implemented with page size of 10 and you can't aceess the /admin/dashboard  and /admin/table without logged in as superuser
+and we will use this json server for data manegement of this application and for frontend just clone the repo and do npm i and than npm start and the / route is for superadmin  and /admin/dashboard is where admin can create users and after succcesfull creation of user it will redirect to admin/table where all the users are listed and the pagination is also implemented with page size of 10 superuser can edit the exting user and superuser can delete the users too and you can't aceess the /admin/dashboard  and /admin/table without logged in as superuser

-for a particular user the login page is at /user and if the email exist in db.json than it is redirected to the user/view where there is list of players and the pageSize of the pagination is 50 you can't access the /user/view directly without login as a user
+and the login credentail for user are the email id created by super user for a particular user the login page is at /user and if the email exist in db.json than it is redirected to the user/view where there is list of players and the pageSize of the pagination is 50 you can't access the /user/view directly without login as a user